tingjun-yang/Cryptocurrency-Wallet/README.md

 ![](Images/transactions.png)
 ![](Images/transaction_details.png)

-The balance of Jo's account is increased by 1.9 Ether:
+The balance of Jo's account is increased by 1.9 Ether after this transaction:

 ![](Images/recipient.png)